jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 Inventory management allows the e-store owner to add, remove and edit the inventory.

-Data Persistence saves everything to files, or in this case a database, that will show previously made changes including previous items added to a user’s shopping cart.
+Data Persistence saves everything to files and the database, that will store user information and show previously made changes including previous items added to a user’s shopping cart.

-A Database implementation to store data about users, carts and items.
+A MongoDB implementation to store data aboutthe users who have logged in and the current user.

 An auction feature allowing users to list certain items for auction.